NeoTech-Software/Android-Root-Coverage-Plugin/README.md

    generateHtml true
    generateXml false

-   // Since 1.2: When false the plugin does not execute any tests, useful when you run the tests manually or remote (Firebase Test Lab) executeTests true

    // Since 1.2: Same as executeTests except that this only affects the instrumented Android tests executeAndroidTests true